KasiramSayee/Infin/README.md

 # InFin - Income Protection for India's Gig Workers

 ## Abstract
 InFin uses real-time external data and behavioral analytics to detect disruption events and autonomously process claims without user intervention.
-The system employs a multi-stage validation pipeline consisting of a Disruption Validity Score (DVS), Zone Peer Comparison Score (ZPCS), and an Activation Eligibility Check (AEC) to ensure accurate and fraud-resistant claim verification.
+The system employs a multi-stage validation pipeline consisting of a Disruption Validity Score (DVS), Zone Peer Comparison Score (ZPCS), Activation Eligibility Check (AEC) and Anti-spoofing is done to ensure accurate and fraud-resistant claim verification.
 Personalized premiums are dynamically computed using machine learning models based on user earnings and regional risk.
 To improve trust and affordability, InFin introduces a hybrid insurance + chit-fund model (If the user continuously pays for 6 months and never got refunded then in order to build trust we refund large portion of their payings), where consistent users can recover a significant portion of their premiums if no claims are made.
 By combining automated event detection, data-driven validation, and instant UPI payouts, InFin delivers a scalable and worker-friendly alternative to traditional insurance.

 ---